IsaacHager/CS331_Project_Password-Vault/README.md

   PasswordManager.java - Provides functionality for encrypting and adding passwords to the database,
     verifying passwords, etc.

-  PasswordDatabase.java - Contains an array of users and functionality to write and read stored data
+  PasswordDatabase.java - Contains a hashmap of passwords and usernames and functionality to write and read stored data
     to a file.

   README.md - This file

 ## Project Desc.